r2c-CSE/semgrep-utilities/integrations/linear/README.md

 2. Retrieves all projects from that deployment.
 3. Filters projects whose name starts with `PROJECT_PREFIX` (or keeps all projects when it is unset).
 4. Retrieves findings for each filtered project, filtered by severity and issue type.
-5. Creates one Linear issue per finding in the target Linear project — `LINEAR_PROJECT_ID` if set, otherwise the project named in the Semgrep project's `Team:` tag (repos without a tag are skipped).
+5. Creates one Linear issue per finding in the target Linear project — `LINEAR_PROJECT_ID` if set, otherwise the project named in the Semgrep project's `Linear_Project:` tag (repos without a tag are skipped).
 6. Marks each ticketed finding as **To Fix** (`fixing`) back in Semgrep.

 ### Architecture